emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
 title= "Hi there - I’m Emily"
-subtitle= "I am a global brand strategist and creative director focused on new market expansion." description= "With 15+ years shaping brands for B2B, FMCG and service-led industries, I turn vision into standout campaigns, platforms and product innovations that grow engagement, credibility and trust." image= "/assets/images/homepage_emily.png" image_on_left= true button_title= "Get to know me" button_link= "/about/"
+subtitle= "I’m a brand and marketing director with a strong creative foundation." description= "With 15+ years experience working with global companies, I help companies build powerful brands efficiently without the complexity and overhead." image= "/assets/images/homepage_emily.png" image_on_left= true button_title= "Get to know me" button_link= "/about/"